With lower risk, speed to market, and flexible pricing, food entrepreneurs are choosing to start their business in commissary kitchens.

 Commercial stoves are a combination of both oven and range.
 They are most similar to what you would find in your home kitchen but are outfitted to operate at higher temperatures and hold larger capacities.

 Ranges are often differentiated by BTUs: a measurement of how much heat is generated per device.
 Commercial ranges can also be segmented by the number of burners, which means more space, and can include specialty ranges at higher BTUs for woks, or stock pots.

-In the case of stand mixers and tabletop mixers, they traditionally come with three attachments: a bread hook for kneading; a paddle for mixing; and a whisk for incorporating air and emulsion.
+Stand mixers and tabletop mixers traditionally come with three attachments: a bread hook for kneading; a paddle for mixing; and a whisk for incorporating air and emulsion.

 They are technically called steam jacket kettles since their primary source of heat comes from steam being circulated throughout the interior walls of the entire kettle.
 This allows for liquids to be heated not only faster but more evenly.

 Commercial-grade deep fryers have precise temperature controls and offer rapid cooking capabilities, ensuring consistency in taste and texture.

 Coho uses Beyond Oil in our frying systems.
 Beyond Oil’s patented formulation with reduced free fatty acids improves fry oil life and reduces oil waste in our kitchens.